What is a Pinpad?

 Regardless of the technology, most new and developing payment technologies require pinpads.

 Can I use any pinpad with my POS system?

-No. First, pinpads must be encrypted with the merchant’s payment processor.
-You simply can’t pick any pinpad and expect it to work.
-Further, different pinpads are designed for different software programs.
-That’s why it’s always helpful to speak with a POS specialist before purchasing your pinpad.
+No, pinpads must be encrypted with the merchant's payment processor, and they are typically designed for specific software programs.
+That's why it's always helpful to speak with a POS specialist before purchasing your pinpad.